blockchain-etl/awesome-bigquery-views/README.md

 with double_entry_book as (
     -- debits
-    select to_address as address, value as value, block_timestamp from `bigquery-public-data.ethereum_blockchain.traces`
+    select to_address as address, value as value, block_timestamp from `bigquery-public-data.crypto_ethereum.traces`
     where to_address is not null
     and status = 1
     and (call_type not in ('delegatecall', 'callcode', 'staticcall') or call_type is null) union all
     -- credits
-    select from_address as address, -value as value, block_timestamp from `bigquery-public-data.ethereum_blockchain.traces`
+    select from_address as address, -value as value, block_timestamp from `bigquery-public-data.crypto_ethereum.traces`
     where from_address is not null
     and status = 1
     and (call_type not in ('delegatecall', 'callcode', 'staticcall') or call_type is null) union all
     -- transaction fees debits
-    select miner as address, sum(cast(receipt_gas_used as numeric) * cast(gas_price as numeric)) as value, block_timestamp from `bigquery-public-data.ethereum_blockchain.transactions` as transactions
+    select miner as address, sum(cast(receipt_gas_used as numeric) * cast(gas_price as numeric)) as value, block_timestamp from `bigquery-public-data.crypto_ethereum.transactions` as transactions
-    join `bigquery-public-data.ethereum_blockchain.blocks` as blocks on blocks.number = transactions.block_number
+    join `bigquery-public-data.crypto_ethereum.blocks` as blocks on blocks.number = transactions.block_number
     group by blocks.miner, block_timestamp
     union all
     -- transaction fees credits
     select from_address as address, -(cast(receipt_gas_used as numeric) * cast(gas_price as numeric)) as value, block_timestamp
-    from `bigquery-public-data.ethereum_blockchain.transactions`
+    from `bigquery-public-data.crypto_ethereum.transactions`
 ),
 double_entry_book_grouped_by_date as (
     select address, sum(value) as balance_increment, date(block_timestamp) as date